jpfbastos/sudoku-solver/README.md

 - [Examples](#examples)

 ## Features
-  - Image preprocessing with OpenCV.
+  - Image preprocessing with OpenCV
-  - Pretrained model loading to avoid retraining.
+  - Pretrained model loading to avoid retraining
-  - Digit extraction using Tensorflow Keras CNN for digit recognition.
+  - Digit extraction using Tensorflow Keras CNN for digit recognition
-  - Sudoku solving via backtracking algorithm.
+  - Sudoku solving via backtracking algorithm
-  - Overlay of the solution on the original image.
+  - Overlay of the solution on the original image

 ## Installation